By subscribing to the 2020/21 service you will receive fortnightly collections of garden waste from 6 April 2020 to 4 April 2021.

 No. Missed collections of bins are rare; it may be because it contains the wrong items or is too heavy for safe handling by the crew.
 If this is the case you will be notified by the collection crew.
 Should we experience adverse weather conditions or access problems we will always make every effort to return and empty your bin where possible.
-In the unlikely event that your bin is not collected due to error please complete the online missed bin form on the council’s website within 48 hours and we will return as soon as possible to empty it.
+In the unlikely event that your bin is not collected due to error please report a missed bin within 48 hours and we will return as soon as possible to empty it.

 You can use your brown bin for all compostable garden waste such as leaves, grass cuttings, hedge trimmings, small branches and twigs, dead plants, cut flowers, weeds (with the exception of Japanese Knotweed and other invasive plants) and wind fallen fruit.
-Your brown bin should NOT be used for soil, rubble, plant pots, food waste and packaging, cardboard, plastic bags, general waste and liquids.
-For full details of what can be disposed of in your brown bin please check your collection calendar or visit garden waste collection (apply or renew) for more information.
+Your brown bin should not be used for soil, compost, rubble, plant pots, food waste and packaging, cardboard, plastic bags, general waste and liquids.
+For full details of what can and can't be disposed of in your brown bin please check your collection calendar or visit Garden waste collection for more information.

 We are unable to empty bins containing incorrect or prohibited items.
 Such bins will be reported and tagged by the collection crew and you will need to remove any contamination before your next scheduled collection.
 Bins that are too heavy to be safely moved may also be rejected.

 We only ask for information that is necessary to perform a contract with you in line with current Data Protection legislation, and to ensure that the service provided complies with the Environmental Protection Act, 1990.
 Your data is not shared with any third parties and you can be sure it will not be passed on for marketing purposes.
-The full privacy notice can be found on the website at garden waste collection (apply or renew).
+The full privacy notice can be found on the website at Garden waste collection .